tenzir/tenzir/CONTRIBUTING.md

 Header
 ------

-- Header filenames end in `.h` and implementation filenames in `.cc`.
+- Header filenames end in `.hpp` and implementation filenames in `.cpp`.

 - All header files should use #define guards to prevent multiple inclusion.
 The format of the symbol name should be `VAST_<PATH>_<TO>_<FILE>_H`.